 "Alright.
 Yes, you in the back…"

-By lunchtime, Tommy was left with a sense of accomplishment (and relief) that he felt back when he made the first working predecessors of the Tyrannodrones, or when he'd shaved off another second on his time around the racetrack.
+By lunchtime, Tommy was left with the same sense of accomplishment and relief that he felt back when he made the first working predecessors of the Tyrannodrones, or when he'd shaved off another second on his time around the racetrack.

 "Tommy!
 So how was your first day of school?"